MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 - **Collaborate efficiently** - Easily add files for your team or clients to review when creating events, emails, and messages.
 Quickly access relevant files in the context of meetings or teammates.
 - **Integrated search** - Quickly find your resources across Microsoft, regardless of format.
 - **Cross reference of information during content creation** - Quickly find and use project-related documents in the context of your creation.
+- **Access and communicate the latest data** - Easily access, view, and share your project's most recent data all from a single app.
 - **Shortcuts to frequent creations** - Quickly access frequent creation to boost productivity and creativity.
 - **Discover new apps and create with AI suggestions based on your ideas** - Discover AI-powered app suggestions tailored to your content.